Atom Config

 The top of the Atom Config shows two dropdowns:

-- Model — Choose the model your agent uses for this session.
+- Model — Choose the model for the selected provider.

 Changes take effect on your next message.
-If Atom detects a compatibility issue with your selected agent, a notice appears below the dropdowns.
+If Atom detects a compatibility issue with your selected provider, a notice appears below the dropdowns.

 Thinking Modes